MaidScientistIzutsumiMarin/tumblrbot/README.md

 **Known Issues:**

+- Fine-tuning can fail after the validation phase due to the examples file not passing [OpenAI] moderation checks.
+There are a few workarounds for this that can be tried in combination:
+  - You can retry with the same examples file.
+This has, on rare occasions, worked.
+  - You can submit the examples file to the [OpenAI] moderation API with this program's guided prompts.
+This has worked consistently for our dataset, but others have reported it not being thorough enough.
+  - You can use regular expressions to filter out training data in the [config][configurable].
+This is more of a brute-force solution, but it can work if the other solutions do not.
+  - You can try limiting your dataset by specifying fewer blogs to download from or limiting the number of posts taken from each one in the [config][configurable].
+  - If all else fails, you can manually remove data from the examples file until it passes.
+It is unfortunately not a definitive resource, but it can help to read about what the [OpenAI moderation API flags][Flags].
 - Sometimes, you will get an error about the training file not being found when starting fine-tuning.
 We do not currently have a fix or workaround for this.
 You should instead use the online portal for fine-tuning if this continues to happen.
 Read more in [fine-tuning].
 - Post counts are incorrect when downloading posts.
 We are not certain what the cause of this is, but our tests suggest this is a [Tumblr] API problem that is giving inaccurate numbers.
 - During post downloading or post generation, you may receive a "Limit Exceeded" error message from the [Tumblr] API.
 This is caused by server-side rate-limiting by [Tumblr].
 The only workaround is trying again or waiting for a period of time before retrying.
 In most cases, you either have to wait for a minute or an hour for the limits to reset.
 You can read more about the limits in the [Tumblr API documentation on rate limits].